Wick, Gloucestershire: Description

 It is situated on the A420 between Bristol and Chippenham, south of the Cotswolds.
 The River Boyd flows through the old village, with its watermeadows facing St. Bartholomew's Church, a grade II* listed building dating from 1850.

 As well as the church, the village has several shops, the Rose & Crown and (now defunct) Carpenters Arms public houses, a village hall, sports ground, and Wick Primary School.
 Brockwell Park provides a green space for the village with a play area and a trim trail, as well as a Community Orchard planted in 2020.

 Nearby Blue Lodge was once the home of Black Beauty author Anna Sewell and Tracy Park on the Bath Road (now a golf club) was thought to be the inspiration for Black Beauty's Birtwick Park.

+Golden Valley

-The picturesque Golden Valley is well known for walking, birding and equestrian activity.
+The picturesque Golden Valley, running north from Wick alongside the River Boyd, is well known for walking, birding and equestrian activity.
 It was described by the poet John Dennys of Pucklechurch in his work of 1613 The Secrets of Angling, the earliest English poetical treatise on fishing: